 The particles in clay soil are small and fine in texture.
 These particles are tightly compacted so that air and water move through the dirt slowly.
-Clay soil has a high Cation Exchange Capacity (CEC), which means it has a better ability to hold nutrients than other types of soil.
+Most clay soils have a high Cation Exchange Capacity (CEC), which means it has a better ability to hold nutrients than other types of soil.
 Understanding the CEC of your soil will allow you to adjust your lawn care methods, ensuring proper distribution of nutrients.

 Clay soil can dry out, although it does retain water very well.
 Once dried, it becomes very hard and crackled, similar to concrete.
 It can be a turn-off for some homeowners because of its reputation for being heavy and hard to manage.
 Fear not, you can restore tough, dried clay soil with proper lawn care.
 Let’s first understand why lawn health starts at the soil.

 The health of your soil is vital for healthy, growing grass.
 This dirt is our first connection with the earth when planting grass seed or laying sod.
 Soil is the source of nutrients that will provide food and energy for your grass and other plant life.